Regulating Transportation Network Companies with a Mixture of Autonomous Vehicles and For-Hire Human Drivers: Mathematical Model for the Ride-Hailing Network

+The first two terms in (\ref{vehicle_conservation}) are derived based on Little's law.
+If we denote $w_i^{d,A}$ and $w_i^{d,H}$ as the average vehicle waiting time between rides in zone $i$ for AVs and human-driven vehicles, respectively, then based on the same law, we can relate $w_i^{d,A}$ and $w_i^{d,H}$ to $N_{i,A}^I$ and $N_{i,H}^I$ through the following equations:

-{\em Vehicle repositioining}: After each ride, the idle ride-sourcing vehicle can either cruise in the destination zone or strategically reposition itself to a different zone to seek the next passenger.
-For the ride-sourcing platform, the vehicle repositioning strategy is important as it can help reduce the spatial imbalance of supply and demand over the transportation network.
-In a mixed environment, the repositioining of AVs and human drivers are significantly different: AVs can be centrally dispatched by the platform to reposition between zones to maximize the platform profit, whereas human drivers selfishly and independently determine their own relocation strategies based on their perceived earning opportunities in distinct zones of the city.
-Let $f_{ij,A}$ and $f_{ij,H}$ denote the repositioning flow of AVs and human drivers, respectively.
-Then $f_{ij,A}$ is a decision variable for the platform, and $f_{ij,H}$ is an endogenous variable that depends on the driver's equilibrium choice, which will be modeled below.
+{\em Vehicle repositioning}: After each ride, the idle TNC vehicle can either cruise in the destination zone or strategically reposition itself to a different zone to seek the next passenger.
+For the TNC platform, the vehicle repositioning strategy is important as it can help reduce the spatial imbalance of supply and demand over the transportation network.
+In a mixed environment, the repositioning of AVs and human drivers are significantly different: AVs can be centrally dispatched by the platform to reposition between zones to maximize the platform profit, whereas human drivers selfishly and independently determine their own relocation strategies based on their perceived earning opportunities in distinct zones of the city\footnote{This is consistent with the current operational practices of Uber, Lyft, and Didi. }.
+Let $f_{ij,A}$ and $\Tilde{f}_{ij,H}$ denote the repositioning flow of AVs and human drivers, respectively, then $f_{ij,A}$ is a decision variable for the platform, while $\Tilde{f}_{ij,H}$ is an endogenous variable that depends on the driver's equilibrium choice, which will be modeled below.

-The drivers' repositioining decisions depend on the expected income (per unit time) in each zone.
+The human drivers' repositioning decisions depend on the expected income (per unit time) in each zone.
 For drivers in zone $i$, their average per-trip earning ${\bar{e}}_i$ correlates with the average trip time, the per-time trip fare, and the commission rate: